 - oil for frying

-- In a small bowl, take around 2 tablespoon of glutinous rice flour out and mix with around 10ml water.
+- In a small bowl, take around 2 tablespoon of glutinous rice flour out and mix with around 15ml water.
 Knead to until smooth.

 - Bring some water to boil and then cook the small dough for around 2 to 3 minutes.
 Prepare a bowl with cold water on the side.
-Then the small dough is ready, transfer out and soak with cold water to cool down.
+When the small dough is ready, transfer out and add it into other sticky rice flour.

-- In a large bowl, mix the left flour with sugar and baking powder.
+- In a large bowl, mix the left flour with sugar.
 And then add the small dough in.
 Break with hand and slowly stir in water.
 Continue kneading until smooth dough.